openjdk/guide/src/index.md

 ## Using the Skara tooling to help with backports

-The Skara project developed support for backports.
+The Skara tooling includes support for backports.
 [The official Skara documentation](https://wiki.openjdk.java.net/display/SKARA/Backports) describes in detail how to work with the tooling to create backport PRs on GitHub or using the CLI tools.
-As described in the documentation, the [`/backport`](https://wiki.openjdk.java.net/display/SKARA/Commit+Commands#CommitCommands-/backport) command can be used to create the backport PR.
+As described in the documentation, the [`/backport`](https://wiki.openjdk.java.net/display/SKARA/Commit+Commands#CommitCommands-/backport) command can be used on a commit (not a PR!) to create the backport PR.
 If a backport PR is manually created, set the title to `Backport <original commit hash>`.

 # Producing a Changeset